ska-telescope/mid-cbf-mcs/mnt/talondx-config/README.md

 * The HPS Master, Talon LRU and RDMA Rx device FQDNs
 * Path and names of FPGA and HPS device server files to use

-The talondx-config JSON is only used in non-simulation mode and overwritten at runtime.